Your business is a lot like a sea anemone!

 Don't hear that a lot, eh?

 Sea anemones attach themselves to crab shells and sting any predator who dares try to eat their new best shellfish friend.
 Crabs, in turn, piggyback sea anemones across the ocean floor, let them eat any leftovers, and protect them from their predators.

 It’s a symbiotic relationship.

-Just like vendor managed inventory, or VMI.
+Just like vendor managed inventory, or VMI (see what is inventory).

 Vendor managed inventories are where buyers and sellers agree to share a bit of risk in pursuit of a much greater reward.
 Done right, it’s a win-win.